 | Passing a cow on our way down |

-This involves a steep descent on a winding route, that eventually releases us in Lealholm, where we head over the railway and through the village, before turning left and heading out along a farm drive.
+This involves a fairly steep descent, on a winding route, that eventually finishes as we head into the village.
+Here we head over the railway, and through the village, before turning left and heading out along a farm drive.

-This drive takes us along the base of the Esk Valley to Underpark Farm, which we head through and then out along the banks of the River Esk, as we head through the fields on the far side.
+This drive takes us along the base of the Esk Valley to Underpark Farm, which we head through, before we continue out along the banks of the River Esk.

-After that we meet up with the railway once again as we continue on along the base of the valley - heading over the River Esk via a footbridge, and then climbing up into Thorneywaite.
+From here we meet up with the railway once again, as we continue on along the base of the valley - heading over the River Esk via a footbridge, and then climbing up into Thorneywaite.

-Here we head through the woods, and past the old mill (now a home), on the way to Glaisdale.
+And here we enter a section of woodland, head past an old mill (now a home), and continue on toward Glaisdale.

 |